Three insights, two findings, one action (January 2, 2020)

 Your worst enemy cannot harm you as much as your own unguarded thoughts.

 I know I am guilty of this.
-I talk with many people and usually after telling them that the work I do is to help people transition from their 8 to 5 to retirement, the knee-jerk response is: I don’t think I will ever be able to retire!
-If that sounds familiar, then you may be the single greatest risk to your retirement.
-Before you sentence yourself to lifelong work, replace the fiction with facts that just may have you dreaming of your ideal retirement as never before.
+I talk with many people, and usually, after telling them that my work is to help people transition from their 8 to 5 to retirement, the knee-jerk response is: I don’t think I will ever be able to retire!
+If that sounds familiar, you may be at the greatest risk to your retirement.
+Before you sentence yourself to lifelong work, replace the fiction with facts that may have you dreaming of your ideal retirement as never before.

 I don’t think I can afford to retire.